Hecate: Deipnon

 The Athenian Greeks honoured Hecate during the Deipnon.
 In Greek, deipnon means the evening meal, usually the largest meal of the day.
-Hecate's Deipnon is, at its most basic, a meal served to Hecate and the restless dead once a lunar month during the Dark Moon.
-On the night of the dark moon, a meal would be set outside, in a small shrine to Hecate by the front door; as the street in front of the house and the doorway create a crossroads, known to be a place Hecate dwelled.
+Hecate's Deipnon is, at its most basic, a meal served to Hecate and the restless dead once a lunar month during the dark moon.
+On the night of the dark moon, a meal would be set outside in a small shrine to Hecate by the front door; as the street in front of the house and the doorway create a crossroads, known to be a place Hecate dwelled.
 Food offerings might include cake or bread, fish, eggs and honey.
-The Deipnon is always followed the next day by the Noumenia, when the first sliver of the sunlit New Moon is visible, and then the Agathos Daimon the day after that.

 The main purpose of the Deipnon was to honour Hecate and to placate the souls in her wake who "longed for vengeance."
 A secondary purpose was to purify the household and to atone for bad deeds a household member may have committed that offended Hecate, causing her to withhold her favour from them.
-The Deipnon consists of three main parts: 1) the meal that was set out at a crossroads, usually in a shrine outside the entryway to the home 2) an expiation sacrifice, and 3) purification of the household.
+The Deipnon consists of three main parts: the meal that was set out at a crossroads, an expiation sacrifice, and the purification of the household.